xavidop/blog/alexa/_posts/2020-03-01-how-to-create-alexa-custom-slot-types.md

 Clicking the button "Add" you will find a new section with two options:
-* **Create custom value type:** this is the option we need in order to crate a full new slot ready to use in our skill
+* **Create custom value type:** this is the option we need in order to crate a full new slot which will be ready to use in our skill
 * **Use an existing slot type from Alexa's built-in library:** here you have all the slots that Amazon have made for you like months, days of the week, movies, etc.